 2. Texas Human Resources Code, chapter 48, concerning abuse, neglect, or exploitation of elderly or disabled persons

-3. Texas Health and Safety Code, Chapter 161, Subchapter K, 161.131, concerning abuse, neglect, and illegal, unprofessional, or unethical conduct in an in-patient mental health facility, a chemical dependency treatment facility or a hospital providing comprehensive medical rehabilitation services
+3. Texas Health and Safety Code, Chapter 161, Subchapter K, 161.131, concerning abuse, neglect, and illegal, unprofessional, or unethical conduct in an inpatient mental health facility, a chemical dependency treatment facility, or a hospital providing comprehensive medical rehabilitation services

 4. Texas Civil Practice and Remedies Code 81.006 concerning sexual exploitation by a mental health provider

-5. A licensee shall comply with Occupation Code Chapter 109, relating to the release and exchange of information concerning the treatment of a sex offender
+5. A licensee shall comply with the Occupation Code Chapter 109, relating to the release and exchange of information concerning the treatment of a sex offender

 6. I am also required by law to release information when the client poses a risk to themselves or others

 If I receive a court order or subpoena, I may be required to release some information.
 In such cases, I will consult with other professionals and limit the release to only what is necessary by law.
-If consultation is necessary to aid in providing the best care for you, your consent will be obtained and no identifying information would be shared with that person.

 Technology

 A separate consent agreement will be reviewed and signed by the client specifically for teletherapy services.
-This agreement includes risks and benefits of teletherapy, devices required, separate confidentiality concerns over technology used, back-up protocols if technology fails, need for emergency plans, procedures to verify identify, and reasons for termination if teletherapy is not a good option for the client.
+This agreement includes risks and benefits of teletherapy, devices required, separate confidentiality concerns over technology used, back-up protocols if technology fails, need for emergency plans, procedures to verify identity, and reasons for termination if teletherapy is not a good option for the client.

 Record Keeping

-Filing a Complaint with the State
+Filing a Complaint with the State of Texas

 Texas Board of Licensed Professional Counselors